This lesson talks about food chains and food webs in our environment.

 A food chain is a flow of energy from a green plant (producer) to an animal (consumer) and to another animal (another consumer) and so on.
 In this lesson we are going to talk all about food chains and food webs in the environment.

 All organisms need energy to live.
 Energy is obtained from food.
 Green plants are the only organisms that can capture energy from sunlight and make their own food.
-Try Food Chains Quiz 1 and Food Chains Quiz 2 at the end of the lesson to check your knowledge.

 A green plant should always be the first link of a food chain.
 Green plants are the only organisms that can directly get the sun’s energy and make their own food through a process called photosynthesis.